heapwolf/levelui/README.md

 };
 ```

+To generate a client key and a self signed certificate, you can try the following.
+```bash
+openssl genrsa -out client-key.pem 1024
+openssl req -new -key client-key.pem -out client-csr.pem openssl x509 -req -in client-csr.pem -signkey client-key.pem -out client-cert.pem
+```

 To connect to a server, supply a valid certificate.
 The CA can be copied from
 the `./auth` directory where you run levelweb or from the settings section in
 the UI.

-```bash
-openssl genrsa -out client-key.pem 1024
-openssl req -new -key client-key.pem -out client-csr.pem openssl x509 -req -in client-csr.pem -signkey client-key.pem -out client-cert.pem
-```

 ![screenshot](/screenshots/screenshot6.png)